 Texture seams are present on a textured object when a single texture patch wraps back on itself or when two different textures abut one another.
 Because we use a sparse distribution of labels (only at the mesh vertices), the texture seam is not explicitly transferred.
 As a result, the texture coordinates of some triangles on the target surface B could potentially span a texture seam, causing a large portion of the texture to be incorrectly squeezed into the space of one triangle.
-To prevent this from occurring, we split the triangle along the texture seam so that the seam is explicitly defined on B. We first identify all triangles in B whose texture coordinates span a large distance in texture space.
-As with topological seams, this distance is quite large.
-Hence, the distance threshold used to identify a texture space as spanning a texture seam are then subdivided using seam edges from surface A in texture space (s,t), and then map the new vertices generated by the splitting back into spatial coordinates (x,y,z) using barycentric coordinates.
+To prevent this from occurring, we split the triangle along the texture seam so that the seam is explicitly defined on B. We first identify all triangles in B whose texture coordinates span a large distance in texture space or cross a seam defined in the texture (e.g., chart seams in texture atlases).
+All triangles tagged as spanning a texture seam are then subdivided using seam edges from surface A in texture space, as shown in Figure 8.
+Note that it is necessary to split the tagged triangles in texture space (s, t), and then map the new vertices generated by the splitting back into spatial coordinates (x, y, z) using barycentric coordinates.
 Figure 8c shows the correct handling of a texture seam when texture is transferred from one object to another.